Today I want to talk about risk reward ratio in forex trading. You may have heard about risk reward ratio already, but what is risk reward ratio?

 The answer is to increase your reward ratio.

 Let's say you only have a 40% winning rate.
 You are using a 1:3 risk reward ratio, with 20 pips stop loss and 60 pips profit target.
 How many pips will you get at the end of the month?

 40% winning rate from 20 trades = 8 winning trades (12 losing trades)

 (8 winning trades x 60 pips) - (12 lose trades x 20 pips) = 480 pips - 240 pips = 240 pips

-Even though you are using a 40% winning rate strategy, you can still make money!
-In my opinion, people are wrong in talking about how high your winning rate percentage is.
-The calculation above proves that even a 40% winning rate can still make money.
+Even though you use a 40% winning rate strategy, you can still make money!
+I think people are wrong in talking about how high your winning rate percentage is.
+The calculation above proves that even a 40% winning rate can make money.